Daniel makes public safety a priority.

 Daniel Valenzuela has been one of the most forceful education advocates in City Hall.

-Last Fall and long before the RedForEd movement, Daniel was the only candidate for Mayor to endorse and campaign on behalf of all 12 K-12 school bond and override measures placed before the voters of Phoenix-based school districts to promote children’s well-being, support powerful learning, build teacher capacity, and foster school and community collaboration.
+In the fall of 2017 and long before the RedForEd movement, Daniel was the only candidate for Mayor to endorse and campaign on behalf of all 12 K-12 school bond and override measures placed before the voters of Phoenix-based school districts to promote children’s well-being, support powerful learning, build teacher capacity, and foster school and community collaboration.
 And each one was approved.

 Daniel created CodePHX, an innovative public-private partnership that does not use tax dollars, making available free computer coding training to children at every Phoenix community centers and libraries, laying the foundation for their future in our burgeoning tech sector.